Don’t own any securities like stocks or bonds? Expect a much harder time saving for retirement — or building wealth at all.

 First, it creates a checking account for you and gives you a debit card.
 When you make purchases, it rounds up the cost to the next dollar and transfers the difference to your brokerage account or IRA.
 By automating your savings, it helps you boost your savings rate to set aside money faster.

 Its robo-advisor steps in to invest that money automatically for you based on the investing strategy you select.
 While it doesn’t offer many options, those options are easy to understand and work for most investors.
+Acorns has expanded its options over the past few years however, and now offers UGMAs and UTMAs for college savings, along with environmental, social, and governance (ESG) investment options.

 Keep in mind that Acorns does one thing well, and one thing only: automation.
 If you want any control over what you invest in, or you want an account other than a brokerage account or IRA, look elsewhere.